danielharrell/open-eyes-lect-2017-18/Open.md

 may be like the difference between Socrates and Socrates sitting.
 For only a philosopher, according to Aristotle, would care about this difference.[^Socrates.]
-But the philosopher in all of us, then, can wonder about that difference, and what it means to say "my door is always open"---even if asking this of a friend, who just said it to you, risks being rude, or dense.
+But the philosopher in all of us, then, can wonder about that difference.
+We can wonder what it means to say "my door is always open"---even if asking this of a friend, who just said it to you, risks being rude, or dense.
 The way we use the word "open" without further thought may make it worth further thought.

 Still another reason for wonder comes from the way we define the word "open" in dictionaries---largely through negation.
 To be open means *not* to be closed.
 Or blocked.
 Or covered.
 Or fastened.
 Or sealed.
 Or buttoned.
 Or guarded.
 Or protected.
 Or folded.
 Or clenched.
 Or concealed.
 Or constipated.[^Dictionary] This may be definition enough for everyday use.
 But what about those deeper moments of speech, when we talk of eyes being opened?
 Or hearts?
 Or minds?
 Or again the proverbial door, always open to a friend?
 Here, it seems, we use the word "open" for a positive condition, a state of being, which any negative definition at best half-comprehends.
-And to ask about the meaning of "open", then, is to ask about the meaning of hospitality, generosity, enlightenment, love.
+To ask about the meaning of "open", then, is to ask about the meaning of hospitality, generosity, enlightenment, love.